ManticoreGamesInc/platform-documentation/src/references/script_debugger.md

 The **Stack Frames** panel in the **Script Debugger** window, shows the function calls that are currently on the stack for the current running script task.
 The **Stack Frames** panel shows the order in which the functions are getting called, which is a good way to see the execution flow of the script for the current task.

-In the picture below, you can see the execution flow for the current running script.
+In the picture below, the execution flow for the current running script can be seen.

 ![!Stack Frames](../img/ScriptDebugger/stack_frames.png){: .center loading="lazy" }